Steinarr134/moteinopy/README.md

 <img src="http://i.imgur.com/Ql9gJXe.png" alt="alternate text" width="300" height="300" />

 BaseMoteino should be programmed with the BaseSketch that can be found on the [GitHub] site.
-Note that you will have to edit it to match your radio settings.

 I recommend reading through the examples scripts on GitHub to see how to use the module

 How to install
 --------------